Wesley, Dominica: History

 By the 1860s, the settlement was referred to as Wesleyville.
-By local accounts the village was either named after an eccentric woman called Ma Wesley, who dominated the area, or after the founder of Methodism, John Wesley.
-Eventually the area was simply called Wesley, while the district continued to be called by its old French parish name, La Soie (La Swa).
+Although local tradition attributes the name to an eccentric woman known as Ma Wesley, who supposedly dominated the area as a shopkeeper, the village’s name is likely derived from John Wesley, the founder of Methodism himself, reflecting the profound imprint that the Methodist mission had left on the community and its identity.
+Eventually Wesleyville was simply called Wesley, while the district continued to be called by its old French parish name, La Soie (La Swa).
 At the end of the 19th century the Roman Catholic Church began to make a move to evangelize the area, but so strong was the Protestant influence that it had to buy land for the first church by using one of its faithful to purchase the land in his name and then to declare it for the church after the sale was completed.
 Tensions between the two faiths were high for a time.

 In the 1940s and 1950s large-scale land settlement schemes in the interior organized by the British government enabled villagers to buy Crown Lands and free themselves of dependency on the estates.
 This coincided with the beginning of the banana boom and Wesley benefited materially from this development.
 Economic growth enabled villagers to improve their housing and send children to secondary schools in Roseau.
 In 1979 the opening of St. Andrew's High School provided such education closer to home.
 National political changes also had an effect on the general changes in the community.

 In October 2021, the gravestone of former owner of the Eden Estate, Joseph James Wells, was discovered in the Wesley community at the entrance road in an area that was being cleared for parking equipment that was to be used for the construction of an international airport.
 Wells died on 30 December 1848 and was a member of the Wells family of Antigua.